Emory University School of Medicine cardiologists note that X-ray via CT scan can measure the size of the fat layer surrounding the heart.

-Knowing the size of this harmful layer can be used as a gatekeeper, says Paolo Raggi, MD, professor of medicine (cardiology) and radiology, plus director of EUSM’s cardiac imaging center.
+Knowing the size of this harmful layer can be used as a gatekeeper, say the Emory researchers.

 The imaging result of this threatening layer of tissue can help a cardiologist determine if a nuclear stress test should be the next step for the patient.

-A nuclear stress test measures how well the heart uptakes oxygen via blood flow during rest, and during stress (the stress may be in the form of exercise, or chemically induced).
+A nuclear stress test measures how well the heart uptakes oxygen via blood flow during rest, and also during stress (the stress may be in the form of exercise or chemically induced).

-According to this new study information, people with a higher volume of fat around the heart tend to have the most dangerous form of plaque buildup: non-calcified plaque.
+According to the study, people with a higher volume of fat around the heart tend to have the most dangerous form of coronary plaque buildup: non-calcified plaque.